khulnasoft-lab/LLMCode/llmcode/website/docs/troubleshooting/imports.md

 If this happens, you may see errors like these when running pip installs:

 ```
-llmcode-chat 0.23.0 requires somepackage==X.Y.Z, but you have somepackage U.W.V which is incompatible.
+llmcode 0.23.0 requires somepackage==X.Y.Z, but you have somepackage U.W.V which is incompatible.
 ```

 ## Install with llmcode-install, uv or pipx